mist-devel/mist-binaries/cores/neogeo/README.md

 A 8K (8192 bytes) empty file can be used as a memory card.
 It can be loaded-unloaded and saved via the OSD (use a .SAV extension).
 Hint: rename it to **NeoGeo.vhd** and it'll be auto-mounted.
 One memory card can store progress and high score information for a couple of games.

-## CD supoort
+## CD support

 From the core version **230705**, Neo Geo CD is supported (thanks to the work of paulb-nl).
 It needs at least firmware version **230705**.
 The CD file format must be CUE + a single binary.
-Also it needs a CD BIOS, too (Hint: use ARC files to load it automatically).
+Also it needs a CD BIOS, too (Hint: use [ARC files](https://github.com/mist-devel/mist-board/wiki/ARC-Files) to load it automatically).
 Universe BIOS 3.3 (CD version) is recommended, as it handles both the top-loader and CDZ variants.

 To convert CHD files to the required format, MAME's **chdman** utility can be handy: